 OUR markets are very unsatisfactory; the public confidence is beginning to give way as to the certainty of Sebastopol being taken at all.
-The consequences would be very serious if, from the advanced season and other hindrances, the It, from the advanced season and other indrances, the allied forces should be obliged to raise the siege.
+The consequences would be very serious if, from the advanced season and other hindrances, the allied forces should be obliged to raise the siege.
 There is likewise an uneasy feeling abroad touching the dispositions of Austria, but we believe that as yet all the sales have been purely speculative, and that when the real sellers come in, the fall will be two or three per cent. a day.

-There has been a perfect panic in the Turkish Scrip mar-bet and it mould some an a perfect panic in the Turkish Scrip market, and it would seem on no very good grounds, except that the undertakers have brought out the loan in an unbusiness-like, slovenly manner.
+There has been a perfect panic in the Turkish Scrip market, and it would seem on no very good grounds, except that the undertakers have brought out the loan in an unbusiness-like, slovenly manner.
 However, instead of 2 premium, the 6 per cent. stock has been done as low as 2 discount.

-Consols have been weakening all this morning, and have at one time been done at 934, but closed a shade firmer, i.e., 934 935
+Consols have been weakening all this morning, and have at one time been done at 93‡, but closed a shade firmer, i.e., 93‡, 93‡.